One-Step is Enough: Sparse Autoencoders for Text-to-Image Diffusion Models: Conclusion and Discussion

 We follow up with a discussion of the results and their implications for future research.
 Based on our observations, we suggest a preliminary hypothesis about \turbo's generation process: \texttt{down.2.1} decides on top-level composition, \texttt{mid.0} encodes low-level semantics, \texttt{up.0.0} adds details based on the two above, and \texttt{up.0.1} fills in color, texture, and style.

 Our work focuses on analyzing \turbo's intermediate representations.
 As a relatively compact, few-step diffusion model with a small number of naturally partitioned components, \turbo\ turned out to be convenient to analyze with SAEs.
 However, the application of the proposed techniques to larger and more complex text-to-image diffusion models with alternative architectures represents a promising direction for further research.
 We provide some motivational results on Flux-schnell~\cite{flux2024} in the supplementary material.
-Additionally, we observe that SAE features learned on \turbo's one-step generation are applicable to 4-step and to vanilla SDXL multi-steps generations.
+Additionally, we observe that SAE features learned on \turbo's one-step generation are applicable to 4-step and to vanilla SDXL multi-steps generations. \cam{We observe that for FLUX training on one step is enough as well.}

+\cam{This fact suggests that our SDXL SAEs are also applicable to most of the 8,700 SDXL adaptations available on huggingface\footnote{Based on {\url{https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0}} {as of 7th of October 2025.}}.
+The same should hold for our FLUX SAEs, which should generalize to most of the 36,148 FLUX adaptations of on huggingface\footnote{Based on {\url{https://huggingface.co/black-forest-labs/FLUX.1-dev}} {as of 7th of October 2025.}}.
+This type of generalization is similar to what has been observed in the classic model merging literature~\citep{wortsman2022model}, where averaging the weights of finetunes of the same base model has been found to improve model performance.
+Recently, this compatibility between different finetunes of the same base model has been rediscovered and expanded in weight-space learning, where probes that take model weights as inputs are trainable and generalize within a collection of finetunes of the same base model (but not across different seeds)~\citep{horwitz2025learning}.}

-Analyzing larger diffusion models with higher number of diffusion steps would benefit from advanced interpretability techniques capable of capturing connections between its components and across denoising steps.
+\cam{\mypar{Future directions}} Analyzing larger diffusion models with higher number of diffusion steps would benefit from advanced interpretability techniques capable of capturing connections between its components and across denoising steps.
 For example, such techniques are explored in \cite{marks2024sparse, lindsey2024sparse}. \citet{marks2024sparse} compute circuits showing how different layers and attention heads wire together and \citet{lindsey2024sparse} introduce cross-coders, a variation of SAEs that allows to learn a shared set of features over latents corresponding to different layers.

-Our work highlights the potential of SAEs in revealing the internals of diffusion models like \turbo, and it could help future researchers answer their research questions about image generation.

 \mypar{Broader impact} This work explores the applicability of SAEs on text-to-image models to encourages disentangled and human-interpretable feature representations.
 As such models become increasingly powerful and widely adopted for image synthesis, they may be misused for generating deceptive content (e.g., deepfakes).
 Thus, understanding their internal representations is critical and improving interpretability can help mitigate such misuse by enabling researchers to detect manipulation or unintended behaviors within these models.
 Overall, our work advances the development of interpretable, responsible, and human-centered AI systems.